Ash2809/Resume-Selector/README.md

 ### **2. Job Description Parsing**
 - **Module**: `parse_jd`
 - **Process**:
-  - Extracts key components from the job description, such as:
+  - Extracts key components from the job description and returns as a dict leverages regular expression to do so
     - **Skills**: Identified keywords and phrases (e.g., "Python," "SQL").
     - **Experience**: Minimum required years of experience.
-    - **Job Details**: A cleaned and tokenized version of the job description text.
+    - **Job Details**: whole description

 ### **3. Resume Preprocessing**
 - **Modules**: